Canadian Memorial Chiropractic College: Research

 The foundation of CMCC's research agenda includes special research centres – one which studies the biomechanics of treatment and outcome, and another to study implications on health policy and patient access to treatment.
 In 2012, in collaboration with the University of Ontario Institute of Technology (UOIT), CMCC opened the Centre for Disability Prevention and Rehabilitation.

 The completion of a research-related literature synthesis is a requirement of the Doctor of Chiropractic program.
 An elective research project is available to those students who have special interest or are considering a research track in their career.

 The CMCC campus has research laboratories, including a Biomechanics and Elastography Laboratory, a Tissue Testing Laboratory, a Materials Fabrication Laboratory, a Neurophysiology Laboratory, and a Cellular and Molecular Biology and Histology Laboratory.

 In 2001, CMCC established the McMorland Family Research Chair in Mechanobiology, the research chair position in an independent chiropractic institution.

 Patient care

-The Division of Clinical Education offers clinical services for the Greater Toronto Area (GTA).
-Five clinics are available to the public.
+The Division of Clinical Education offers clinical services at eight clinics in the Greater Toronto Area (GTA).

 Since 2012, CMCC has had an expanded presence at the Family Health Team clinic, part of the Department of Family and Community Medicine at Toronto's St. Michael's Hospital.